enhancedformysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4_2.md

   ...
 ```

+Note that the page-based buffer pool has low caching efficiency, and the page translation table is a scalability bottleneck [64].

 The certification database of Group Replication uses the *std::unordered_map* hash table to handle a large volume of certification information.

 ```c++